snudsnud/snudsnud.github.io/slides/introduction.md

 Once you’ve finished your drawing, take a few minutes to think about:

 - What is this technology?
-- What role did it play in your life?
+- What role has it played in your life?
-- How do you feel about it now?
+- How do you feel about it?

 ---